05nelsonm/kmp-tor-resource/README.md

 <details>
     <summary>Configure Android</summary>

-### Some additional configuration may be necessary for your Android application.
+Some additional configuration may be necessary for your Android application.

-- If utilizing the `-exec` dependency, compilations must be extracted to the `nativeLibraryDir` upon application install:
+- If utilizing the `-exec` Android dependency, `tor` compilations must be extracted to the `ApplicationInfo.nativeLibraryDir` when the application is installed:
   ```kotlin
   // build.gradle.kts
   android {